Frequently Asked Questions

 2. Do I need good credit to qualify?

-No traditional credit check is required.
-Approval is based on your ability to make the monthly payment and provide the required down payment.
-Past credit issues, self-employment, or limited credit history do not automatically disqualify you.
+No traditional bank credit check is required.
+Qualification is primarily based on your down payment and ability to make the monthly payment.

 3. Is this the same as rent-to-own?